Privacy notice

 Sometimes we’ll need to share some personal information with internal teams.

 Usually, information will be anonymised, but this may not always be possible.
-Whoever we sent the information to will be bound by confidentiality obligations.
+Whoever we send the information to is bound by confidentiality obligations.

 Some of our locations and offices have CCTV and you may be recorded when you visit them.
+Signs are in use to tell you that CCTV is being used.
 We use CCTV to provide security and protect our employees and visitors.

 CCTV is only viewed by employees when necessary.
 The footage is stored for a specific period, after which it is recorded over.
 We may view or share CCTV to investigate a complaint or antisocial behaviour, including with the police to prevent and detect a crime.
 We may also share CCTV for evidence in an insurance claim or court case.